 - Vaginal penetration: This is nice, but not necessary for everyone.
 Many women like to use Kegel weights, a dilator, a vaginal vibrator, or dildo to offer their vagina a feeling of fullness during stimulation.

 - Clitoral stimulation: If you are unfamiliar with your clitoris, take some time before you attempt self-stimulation to learn its anatomy (see this blog post for an illustration).
 The glans is the sensitive little button that peeks out from under its hood when it's excited.
 Behind it is the shaft, which also grows longer and harder when stimulated.
 Branching off of the shaft and running down behind your labia are the two crura, long leggy extensions of the clitoris which are quite sensitive and fill with blood as you get excited.

-- Many women like to use their fingers to lightly stimulate the glans and shaft, and the their whole fingers in a peace-sign to stroke the length of their crura on either side of the glans.
+- Many women like to use their fingers to lightly stimulate the glans and shaft, with their whole fingers in a peace-sign to stroke the length of their crura on either side of the glans.
 Many of us want and need more stimulation over longer periods, so a clitoral vibrator can be handy.
 Use the vibrator to stimulate the entire body of the clitoris and internal and external labia.
 You may want to investigate other sensitive areas with your vibrator, like your perineum, inside thighs, lower belly, and nipples.

 It's a good idea to aim for two sessions each week.
 Try not to have a specific outcome in mind: Yes, orgasms are nice.
 We've never met anyone who didn't love them.
 But the goal of stimulation is to take care of yourself by exercising your sexual organs, feeling good, and feeling alive as a sexual being.
 Orgasms will come in their own time and way.